gentile-lab/gentile-lab.github.io/research/index.md

 <div class="col-md-8 order-md-2">

 As the size of chemical libraries continues to expand, a corresponding increase in artifacts arising from virtual screening is observed.
-It becomes also increasingly challenging to identify ligands for novel targets lacking confirmed binders, or that are prone to large conformational rearrangements upon ligand binding.
-Our research aims at marrying data-driven approaches with physics-based tools in order to improve the success rate of virtual screening, reduce human intervention, and streamline early-stage drug discovery.
-We are particularly interested in developing strategies suitable for "undruggable" targets such as protein-protein interaction sites.
+It becomes also increasingly challenging to identify ligands for novel targets lacking confirmed binders.
+It is also difficult to target proteins that undergo large conformational rearrangements upon ligand binding.
+Our research aims at marrying data-driven approaches with physics-based tools in order to improve the success rate of virtual screening in these scenarios, as well as to reduce human intervention, with the goal of streamlining early-stage drug discovery.
+We are particularly interested in developing strategies suitable for "undruggable" targets such as protein-protein interaction sites, which are gaining attention as therapeutic targets in many diseases.
 </div>

 <div class="col-md-4 order-md-1 align-self-center">